 HP OfficeJet 6951 Printer, HP OfficeJet 6954 Printer, HP OfficeJet 6962 Printer, HP OfficeJet Pro 6968 Printer, HP OfficeJet Pro 6970 Printer, HP OfficeJet Pro 6975 Printer, HP OfficeJet Pro 6978 Printer,

-An “Incompatible Printhead” or “Alignment Failed” error message is NOT an ink cartridge error, but instead a possible failure indicator of the large electronic assembly used for firing all four (or five) colors onto the paper.
-If you observe this message it is suggested you visit HP for recommendations on how to correct.
-General HP 902 ink series printhead removal procedures are provided below for informational purposes only.
+An “Incompatible Printhead” or “Alignment Failed” error message is NOT an ink cartridge error, but instead a possible failure of the PRINTHEAD assembly used for firing all four colors onto the paper.

 The contact between the ink cartridge and the printer must be clean for proper functioning.
-If any dirt, ink or paper dust is on the contacts, the printer may indicate that the ink cartridge is bad.
+If any dirt, ink or paper dust is on the contacts, the printer may indicate that the ink cartridge is bad and/or cause a PRINTEAD error message to be displayed.
 To ensure a clean contact, follow the steps below: